ARCHIVES

 Shortened deformation, adhesion degenerated skeleton.

-It is too long or too short for fish.
+Too long or too short for fish.

-The back fin that lacks degeneration.
+The back fin which lacks degradation.

 A symbol of happiness.